-To avail of a strategic opportunity to acquire additional land contiguous to the University, DCU sold its 9.6 acre site on Griffith Avenue Dublin to fund the acquisition of a slightly larger site of 9.7 acres contiguous to the DCU Glasnevin campus.
-The net effect of these two transactions has been to maintain land within DCU's ownership for the future expansion of the university, to enable DCU to avail of the benefits of simply extending services and utilities to a site contiguous to the University, and the net transactions have generated a net cash surplus for investment in the University's infrastructure.
+To avail of a strategic opportunity to acquire additional land contiguous to the University, DCU organised the approved disposal of its 9.6 acre site on Griffith Avenue Dublin to fund the acquisition of a slightly larger site of 9.7 acres contiguous to the DCU Glasnevin campus.
+The net effect of these two transactions has been to maintain land within DCU's ownership for the future expansion of the university, to enable DCU to avail of the benefits of simply extending services and utilities to a site contiguous to the University, and the net of the transactions is expected to generate a net cash surplus for investment in the University's infrastructure.
+The acquisition of the 9.7 acre site was completed on 10 February 2021 for the agreed purchase price of €34.5m.
+While a competitive tender process was completed for the disposal of the 9.6 acre site, the winning tenderer however did not complete the contract for sale.
+DCU received a €3.76m non-refundable deposit through this tender process during 2020/21.
+In September 2021, the winning tenderer issued legal proceedings seeking the return of the non-refundable deposit.
+A further disposal process for the 9.6 acre site will be commenced in due course.

-In 2019, in line with the DCU Strategic Plan objective of the coordination of the activities and strengths of DCU in innovation the DCU Ryan Academy was moved from its Citywest location.
+In 2019, in line with the DCU Strategic Plan objective for the coordination of the activities and strengths of DCU in innovation the DCU Ryan Academy was moved from its Citywest location.
 As DCU had no ongoing strategic interest in maintaining the Citywest location, DCU is investigating the options for the future use of the building, including its potential sale.

-As both of these post balance sheet events have provided objective evidence regarding the recoverable amounts of the related assets, an impairment review was undertaken of both of these assets in accordance with FRS102.
+As both of these post balance sheet events provided objective evidence regarding the recoverable amounts of the related assets, an impairment review was undertaken of both of these assets in accordance with FRS102, with relevant adjustments recognised in the prior year (financial year 2018/19).